 In other words, the buyer journey has been very long, and the struggle for small businesses to scale their sales – very, very real.

 With shoppable Instagram, however, you can now create a “one-tap” shop, allowing people to buy your products with a single tap of a finger.
 And what’s more – you don’t even need to be a big account to be able to do that.
-In fact, even if you’re a small Etsy shop, it’s still possible to enable shoppable Instagram tags.
+In fact, even if you’re a small Etsy shop, it’s still possible to enable shoppable Instagram product tagging.

 You can also create a “shop” feed right on your Instagram profile, once you’ve created nine posts with tagged products, thus creating a simple display window that showcases all the products you have.
 You should also keep in mind that Instagram is going to release a native payment system in the future as well, allowing people to buy things without ever leaving Instagram.
 This is a powerful feature that will probably change the way people shop online.

 So in short, the benefits of shoppable Instagram are crystal clear, really:

 - You shorten the buyer’s journey

 - You can drive sales from Instagram directly